MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 The **Scan Report** is covered in-depth in the **Reports** subsection under the **Scan Report** section of this guide.

-#### Migrating Users
+#### Migrating users

 We recommend starting slow.
 Test one user, then three to five.
 If it looks good, and you see data being downloaded and uploaded, start queuing everyone and stage the rest of your users.

 1. To select a user(s), check their row's respective checkbox.
 2. Select **Start Migrating X Users.**
 3. Review your migration summary.
-This informs you which user is being copied, where they are transfering from, and where to, as well as when the transfer will begin.
+This informs you which user is being copied, where they are transfering from, and where to, as well as when the transfer begins.
 4. Review and agree to our terms and conditions, and then select **Continue**.
 Your users are immediately queued for migration.

 ![start migration](media/start_migration.png)